kstenerud/concise-encoding/cbe-specification.md

 The custom text data must be a valid [UTF-8 string](#string), and must not contain control characters or non-printable characters.

-**Note:** Avoid use of the double-quote (`"`) character in your text encoding if possible because it will have to be escaped in a CTE document.
+**Note**: Avoid use of the double-quote (`"`) character in your text encoding if possible because it will have to be escaped in a CTE document.

 The length field holds the length in octets, NOT the character length.